w3c/web-advertising/support_for_advertising_use_cases.md

  who do not wish to have their reactions to brand advertising measured can simply choose not to respond to surveys.
-* Although 3rd party brand lift measurement does require some degree of aggregation of cross-site behavior, it does **not** require the advertiser, the publisher, or the measurement company to collect and share any personally identifiable information about about people whose attitudes are being measured.
+* Although 3rd party brand lift measurement does require some degree of aggregation of cross-site behavior, it does **not** require the advertiser, the publisher, or the measurement company to collect and share any personally identifiable information about people whose attitudes are being measured.
 * Knowing which survey to administer to a browser does not inherently require any browser-level identification.
 Vendors only need to know the campaign or creative-level exposure attribute (which is shared by thousands or millions of other browsers).
-I.e. vendors only need to know about membership in groups that are always very large.
+In other words, vendors only need to know about membership in groups that are always very large.

 ## Click-through and View-through attribution heuristics